dgg32/markov_neo4j/README.md

-This repository contains code and data for my article "[Hidden Markov Model with Neo4j](https://medium.com/p/dde776f9047b)".
+This repository contains code and data for my article "[Hidden Markov Model with Neo4j](https://medium.com/p/dde776f9047b)" and "[Train a Hidden Markov Model with Neo4j](https://dgg32.medium.com/train-a-hidden-markov-model-with-neo4j-a5547c9eb0d4)".

-1. Both scripts are for data generation in Neo4j.
+1. All scripts are for data generation in Neo4j.